-The above photo shows the piece of chipped-off paint was sent to Chemist Department for analysis.
+Figure 15 Figure 15 shows the piece of chipped-off paint that was sent to the Chemist Department for analysis.
 There was no conclusive result obtained on the analysis of the piece of sample.
-Further test was carried out by matching the paint contents and feature from the chipped off part and the paint from the helicopter.
-The Left Hand Horizontal Stabilizer was missing; however, the RH Horizontal Stabiliser was found together with the wreckage and the piece of chipped-off paint matched the colour and countour of the aerodynamic profile of the horizontal stabiliser leading edge.

-The piece of chipped-off paint sample coud have been detached from the LH horizontal stabiliser leading edge.
-(See Fig 13)

-b.
-The Horizontal Stabilizer

-As the LH Landing Gear sunk into the ground, the vertical fin of the LH Horizontal Stabilizer had contacted the ground and may have caused premature structural damage to the LH Horizontal Stabiliser.
-The piece of chipped-off paint found on the field provides the evidence that LH Horizontal Stabiliser and helicopter structures has been badly distorted causing the dislodgement of the piece of paint.

-The investigation was focussed on the LH Horizontal Stabilizer because it was suspected that the horizontal stabilizer had detached in flight before the helicopter lost control, and the section of the LH Horizontal Stabilizer had been missing from the wreckage site.
+A further test was carried out by matching the paint contents and features from the chipped-off part and the paint from the helicopter.
+The Left-Hand Horizontal Stabilizer was missing; however, the RH Horizontal Stabiliser was found together with the wreckage and the piece of chipped-off paint matched the colour and contour of the aerodynamic profile of the horizontal stabiliser leading edge.
+The piece of chipped-off paint sample could have been detached from the LH horizontal stabiliser leading edge. b.
+The Horizontal Stabiliser As the LH Landing Gear sunk into the ground, the vertical fin of the LH Horizontal Stabiliser contacted the ground and may have caused premature structural damage to the LH Horizontal Stabiliser.
+The piece of chipped-off paint found on the field provides evidence that the LH Horizontal Stabiliser and helicopter structures have been badly distorted causing the dislodgement of the piece of paint.
+The investigation was focused on the LH Horizontal Stabiliser because it was suspected that the horizontal stabiliser had detached in flight before the helicopter lost control, and the section of the LH Horizontal Stabiliser had been missing from the wreckage site.
 STRIDE (Science and Technology Research Institute for Defence) was requested by IIC as the technical experts to conduct a detailed structural assessment.
-The composite structure consists of laminated numbers of plies of fibres in numerous directions.
+The composite structure consists of laminated numbers of plies of fibers in numerous directions.
 Analysis of each ply failure will indicate the primary direction of failures which will provide information on the direction of loads.
-The plies failure features shown in ICAO Doc 9756 is used as the guidance in determining the failure modes.

-The following photo shows the fiber pullout resulted from tensile load on the structure.
+The plies failure features shown in ICAO Doc 9756 are used as guidance in determining the failure modes.
+The following photo shows the fiber pullout resulting from the tensile load on the structure.

-The kinking of fibers shown in FIG 15 indicate results of compressive loads on the structure, with some applied load translated into all the fibers.
+Figure 16 The kinking of fibers shown in Figure 17 indicates the results of compressive loads on the structure, with some applied load translated into all the fibers.
 It also shows the kinking of fibers in the direction of compressive load.

-The following photo shows there was evidence of chop marks on the ends of broken structure which indicate that the fibers had buckled and failed under compressive load as well.
+Figure 17 The following photo shows there was evidence of chop marks on the ends of the broken structure which indicate that the fibers had buckled and failed under compressive load as well.

-The following photo provides evidence of failure on the composite structure due to bending forces.
-See Fig. 16 - The relative rough area, visible strands of fibers and tension area and the smooth region as shown in photos indicate failure by compression.
+Figure 18 The following photo provides evidence of failure on the composite structure due to bending forces.
+See Fig. 16 - The relative rough area, visible strands of fibers and tension area, and the smooth region as shown in photos indicate failure by compression.

-The following photos show the delamination between the composite plies which could attribute to pre or post impact.
+Figure 19 The following photos show the delamination between the composite plies which could be attributed to pre or post-impact.

-The AAIB and STRIDE team conducted the examinations in order to determine the failure characteristics.
+Figure 20 The AAIB and STRIDE team conducted the examinations in order to determine the failure characteristics.

-The above photo shows the reconstruction of the horizontal stabilizer assembly.
-The Left Hand Horizontal Stabilizer was missing.
+Figure 21 The above photo shows the reconstruction of the horizontal stabilizer assembly.
+The Left-Hand Horizontal Stabilizer was missing.
 The technique of examining the composite plies failure is by loading modes on the structure.
 This technique is detailed in the ICAO Doc 9756.
-The examination of the plies under the ESM will provide accurate indication of the plies' failures.
+The examination of the plies under the ESM will provide an accurate indication of the plies' failures.
 However, the ESM technique was not carried out.
 Only a thorough visual examination was carried out.